homerours/cordova-music-controls-plugin/README.md

     track       : 'Time is Running Out',		// optional, default : ''
 	artist      : 'Muse',						// optional, default : ''
     cover       : 'albums/absolution.jpg',		// optional, default : nothing
-    isPlaying   : true,							// optional, default : true
+	// cover can be a local path (use fullpath 'file:///storage/emulated/...', or only 'my_image.jpg' if my_image.jpg is in the www folder of your app)
-	dismissable : true,							// optional, default : false
+	//			 or a remote url ('http://...', 'https://...', 'ftp://...') isPlaying   : true,							// optional, default : true dismissable : true,							// optional, default : false